dazuma/toys/toys/docs/guide.md

 See the {Toys::Templates::GemBuild} documentation for details on the various options for build tools.

-To generate a "clean" tool, you can use the `:clean` built-in template.
+To create a "clean" tool, you can use the `:clean` built-in template.
 For
 example:

     expand :clean, paths: ["pkg", "doc", "tmp"]